How to grow grapevines

 – Sensitive to cold and wind.
 Hailstorms, mists and sprays may adversely affect this crop, promoting cryptogamic diseases or affecting the fruit development.

-– Vine grapes, especially Spanish varieties, can adapt to different soil types.
+– Grapevines, especially Spanish varieties, can adapt to different soil types.

 – They prefer compact and porous soils.
 Sandy soils do not usually give good results.
 They tolerate clay soils, but not excessively.

 – They can tolerate poor soils with and average depth.